revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/13-Testing.md

 ---

-4. What does Karma do for?
+4. What does Karma do?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)